 The hiking terrain of the Upper Antelope Canyon is mostly flat, making it attainable for even new hikers, though it does require the ability to climb some steep stairs.
 More adventurous hikers can take the Lower Antelope Canyon, which has more elevation changes, stairways, and ladders.

-11. Take in the Views at Death Valley National Park
+11. Death Valley National Park

 Another beautiful place to visit in the US in May doesn’t sound like it would be as stunning as it is.
 But you’ll want to go very early in May if you don’t want to face temperatures that are too hot to hike in.